cuvx/APB-Reloaded/README.md

 # 🔧 Richard APB Cfg

-`DISCLAIMER`
+> [!CAUTION]

-**I take 0 responsibility for any damage done to your game or your account.
+>I take 0 responsibility for any damage done to your game or your account.
 Installing these configs are always at your own risk!
-Some of the files shared may (officially) be against the Terms of Service (ToS).**
+>Some of the files shared may (officially) be against the Terms of Service (ToS).

 # 🔄 Installation